The Driving Range

 HERE’S WHERE YOU PARK!

-(Only now it’s a paved and gravel parking lot with a kiosk and mowed path to the trails.)
+(Only now it’s a paved and gravel parking lot with a kiosk and a path to the trails.)

 <—————————